Moscow’s secret fashion police: Russians arrested for wearing yellow and blue

 According to Dmitry Krasnov, a pro-government lawyer who is often quoted by Russian state media, it is unlikely that the arrested men will be fined if there is no evidence that they were protesting against the war and if they have no history of speaking out against the Russian army on social media.

 “All the facts about these two citizens will be evaluated as a whole.
-If they are found to be members of extremist or nationalist organizations, or if they have links with foreign intelligence, it is highly probable that they will face punishment," he told OSNmedia.
+If they are found to be members of extremist or nationalist organisations, or if they have links with foreign intelligence, it is highly probable that they will face punishment," he told OSNmedia.